kira-gartzou-katsouyanni/kira-gartzou-katsouyanni.github.io/_pages/PELED.md

 ## Upcoming Special Issue

 In the framework of this project, Sonja Avlijaš and I are co-editing a Special Issue on "Firm-centred, multi-level approaches to overcoming semi-peripheral constraints".
-The Special Issue is due to appear in *Studies in Comparative International Development* (SCID) in 2024.
+The Special Issue is under review with *Studies in Comparative International Development* (SCID).

-Our Special Issue workshop will take place at the LSE on 20 March 2023.
+Our Special Issue took place at the LSE on 20 March 2023.
 You can find the agenda [here](/files/LSE workshop_20 March 2023 v5.pdf)

 ## Previous work